V-O-I-D-1080/Stoneytosh/README.md

 ### How functional is the kext?

-As of recent, AMDRadeonX4000 is kernel panicing on createHWInterface on both Volcanic Islands and Caribbean Islands accelerators
+As of recent, AMDRadeonX4000 is kernel panicing on createHWInterface on both Volcanic Islands and Caribbean Islands accelerators, however, recent commits have not been tested on macOS Big Sur as of yet

 ### On which macOS versions am I able to use this on?